 This list pretty much means you will be throwing out the majority of items in your pantry.
 If it is pre-packaged or pre-made, it is most likely not on the recommended eating list for a paleo lifestyle.
 Just be sure to check all of the labels just in case, many of the foods you have been eating as a healthy snack or healthy alternative, may not be so healthy once you glance at the label.

-2 Buy High Quality Ingredients
+2 Buy High-Quality Ingredients

-You wouldn’t believe how important it is to buy high quality ingredients.
+You wouldn’t believe how important it is to buy high-quality ingredients.
 This doesn’t just mean splurging on the “good olive oil” on occasion.
 Just like checking your labels to clean out your pantry, you will need to get in a good habit of checking labels on everything you buy.
-Eventually this will get easier and you will have a routine of what you should and shouldn’t be buying.
-Shopping for high quality ingredients isn’t about which item has the highest price tag or is imported.
+Eventually, this will get easier and you will have a routine of what you should and shouldn’t be buying.
+Shopping for high-quality ingredients isn’t about which item has the highest price tag or is imported.
 High quality in the paleo world means shopping for ingredients that are natural, have gone through minimal processing, organic, local, and raw.

-- Source out as many local ingredients as you can, such as, high quality meats and seafood, organic produce, organic honey, etc.
+- Source out as many local ingredients as you can, such as high quality meats and seafood, organic produce, organic honey, etc.

-- Shop online for the items you can’t find locally; just be sure to use a trusted source of reliable high quality ingredients.
+- Shop online for the items you can’t find locally; just be sure to use a trusted source of reliable high-quality ingredients.

 3 Plan Meals

 Once you switch to a paleo lifestyle, a quick trip into town for take-out isn’t really going to fit the bill anymore.
 The truth is, you will be spending a lot of time eating at home.
-The best way to beat the week night rush is to plant ahead.
-This goes for breakfast, lunch, and snacks to.
+The best way to beat the weeknight rush is to plant ahead.
+This goes for breakfast, lunch, and snacks too.
 Convenience food is not your friend!
 There is nothing about rushing into a convenience store, vending machine, or drive through that will meet your paleo lifestyle needs.
 Planning ahead will save you from a huge mid-week headache.

 Start out by cooking what you know.
 Eating paleo is as much about eating healthy as it is to getting back to simplicity.
 The simplest meal can be so very satisfying when it is made with fresh, well-sourced, and quality ingredients.
 Meal planning is a relatively common practice with so many people living hectic lives.
 Start with a chart, calendar, list, or whatever works best for you.
 Then get to sourcing out ideas!
 Blogs, Pinterest, and recipe books can all give you some great ideas and recipes to make paleo cooking your own.